EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.htm.md

 ### celestial.htm.polysphere_sort

-Sort a convex spherical polygon Package: celestial.htm Description: Given an (unsorted) convex spherical polygon vertices, sort the vertices acording to their descending position angle as
+Sort a convex spherical polygon Package: celestial.htm Description: Given an (unsorted) convex spherical polygon vertices, sort the vertices acording to their descending position angle as measured from the polygon center of mass.